dips-21/my_practice/SELENIUM Interview.md

+72) How can you find Broken links in web page using SWD? --->>>IMP -->> If we get 4xx or 5xx HTTP status code in the response from the server, when we hit any URL,then they are broken links.
+A valid URL will have a 200 HTTP status code.
+The 400 status code refers to a client-side error, while the 500 status code usually points to a server response error.

-72) How can you find Broken links in web page using SWD? --->>>IMP -->>  A broken link, also often called a dead link, is one that does not work i.e. does not redirect to the webpage it is meant to.
+A broken link, also often called a dead link, is one that does not work i.e. does not redirect to the webpage it is meant to.
 This usually occurs because the website or particular web page is down or does not exist.
 When someone clicks on a broken link, an error message is displayed.
-      Broken links may exist due to some kind of server error, which, in turn, causes the corresponding page to malfunction and not be displayed.
-A valid URL will have a 200 HTTP status code.
-Broken links, which are essentially invalid HTTP requests have 400 and 500 status codes.
+      Broken links may exist due to some kind of server error, which, in turn, causes the corresponding page to malfunction and not be displayed.Broken links, which are essentially
- The 400 status code refers to a client-side error, while the 500 status code usually points to a server response error.

 To find broken links in Selenium, follow the instructions below.